 How can I get money for day-to-day expenses?

 This can be hard when your loved one has no income and you have their bills to pay.
-There are resources to help, for example, Social Security Disability Income (SSDI).
-Below are some options that can help in the interim.
+Below are some possible options for help.

 Social Security Income and Retirement